rweigel/stats/notes.md

 1. What is the number of ways the passengers can board?
 2. What is the probability of the passengers all ending up in different cars?

-<details><summary></summary>
+<details><summary>Answer</summary>
 1. Consider list of $r$ passengers and each can be assigned number $1, ...n$: $n^r$
 2. Have $n$ choices for first passenger, $n-1$, for second, ... $n-r-1$ for the last: $\ds\frac{n(n-1)...(n-r-1)}{n^r}$
 </details>

 ### Combination (un-ordered subset)

 The number of unique $k$--tuples if $k$--tuples with the same elements (but in a different order) are treated as the same.
-In the tennis team picking example, there are $3$ team combinations.
+In the tennis team-picking example, there are $3$ possible team combinations.

 Each permutation can be regarded as a group of $k$.
-If we regard a group as equivalent if they have the same elements, then there are fewer groups than permutations.
+If we regard groups as equivalent if they have the same elements, then there are fewer groups than permutations.
 For example, if the two permutations

 $(1,2)$